-How You Can Help Puerto Rican Dogs In Need
+How You Can Help Puerto Rican Animals In Need

-There are a few non-profit organizations dedicated to ending the suffering of stray dogs in Puerto Rico.
-These strays (called satos by the locals) are in need of medical attention, food, water, and, more importantly, a loving home.
-Sometimes, that new home will be in the States, in which case tourists can help by escorting a dog on their plane ride home.
+There are a few non-profit organizations dedicated to ending the suffering of stray animals in Puerto Rico.
+These stray dogs (called satos by the locals) and cats (Gatos) are in need of medical attention, food, water, and, more importantly, a loving home.
+Sometimes, that new home will be in the States, in which case tourists can help by escorting a animal on their plane ride home.

 How You Can Help

 - As you can imagine, providing care for these animals does not come cheaply.
 Though a number of vets offer reduced rates to volunteers who rescue strays, spaying/neutering and vaccinations are not free.
 Donations of money, time, airline Frequent Flyer miles and/or supplies are always needed.

 - Write a letter to Puerto Rico Tourism Company about the horrible stray animal problem in Puerto Rico and insist they do something to help solve the problem.
 Tourists need to let them know seeing neglected and abused animals does affect their experience.

 Spay and neuter your pets, and encourage others to do it also.
 In my opinion, this is the biggest/best solution to the problem!
 For PR dog owners, contact Island Dogs to get a certificate for low cost vaccinations and a spay/neuter for your pet .
 Pare Este and a few other organizations/vets also help with low cost spay/neuter.